 I admire good craftsmanship and the aesthetics of living nature, carved in the wood.
 All the floral ornaments and leaves.
 The poles of the bed looked like intertwined wine trunks.
 It felt unfitting to sleep in such a piece of art sometimes.
 The wood panelling of the walls and the wallpaper in darker shades above it made the room look dim, yet I somehow enjoyed the mood, especially during the evenings when the sun was setting down.

 Another room very similar to my own was situated on the other side of the house, right across the hall.
 I could see its open door facing me in the moonlight.
 There were other doors on this storey, to my library and attic.
-The spare bedroom I was referring to become a guest room, mostly occupied by a friend.
+The spare bedroom I was referring to became a guest room, mostly occupied by a friend.
 The most adventurous one.

 Finally my brain gave up and I fell asleep soundly.
 I’ve dreamed.
 About the night sky in the desert, dotted with bright stars, about voices in the shadows, about old times.

 I had the feeling that I hardly closed my eyes and the morning already knocked at the door.
 It was still dark though, and my small pocket silver watch showed six AM.
 The cold air in the house wasn’t very encouraging and it only gets worse in the upcoming winter.
 I put on my babouche and black banyan, decorated with silver ornamental embroidery details on the cuffs and the collar.
 I prefer little details here and there.
-The coat will keep me warm till I get to the modern bathroom at the ground floor and light the fire to heat up the water in the reservoir.
+The coat will keep me warm till I get to the modern bathroom on the ground floor and light the fire to heat up the water in the reservoir.
 I’ve updated all the important facilities since I moved in eight years ago.
 Anyone could enjoy nature, music, or anything of importance and feel comfortable.